Wednesday, 6 November 2024

 Eastern Bearded Dragon

-Along the highway we scanned for raptors, but all we saw were Black Kites, their subspecies affinis looks very different from ours in Hong Kong.
+Along the highway we scanned for raptors, all we saw were Black Kites, the subspecies affinis looks very different from ours in Hong Kong.

 Black Kite - race affinis